Our Mission

 Fall Festival at the Farm

-Come out to the farm to visit Tom the Turkey, enjoy some festive craft activities, hot cocoa and apple cider, and visit our sheep in their winter coats.
+Come out to the farm and enjoy some kid’s activities, shop our Christmas crafts, eat some pork barbecue and hot dogs, sip on some apple cider or hot chocolate and visit our sheep in their winter coats.
 FREE ADMISSION!

 Phone